timjacksonm/Depiction-App/README.md

 ## Summary

 I learned a lot during this mini-project.
 I spent the first 2 1/2 days reading exclusively the react-native / expo docuements page after page.
 The remaining 4 days I tried my best to apply what I just learned to create this app.
+Total time spent: A little more than 6 days.

 What did I learn?